 Most branches will allow visitors from other branches to attend their events.
-With 81 branches from Alaska to the Cayman Islands, that provides a great opportunity to enhance your travel enjoyment as well as a valuable source of information about restaurants, etc.
+With branches from Alaska to the Cayman Islands, they provide a great opportunity to enhance your travel enjoyment as well as a valuable source of information about restaurants, etc.

 Many but not all Branches have wine cellars.
 It does mean an investment in the future and allows members to taste wines that would be unavailable otherwise.
 It creates an asset which helps to hold the interest of members.
 It gives an opportunity for those with a special interest in wines to exercise their interest and talents in constructing a useful and valuable asset.
 Although many individuals have private cellars it gives an opportunity for them to work on a larger canvass.
 Wines can be purchased with tastings in mind many years ahead.
 Vertical tastings can be organized ( tastings of particular wines for a series of years) for the members.
 Similarly Horizontal tastings can be provided (tasting of similar type wines from the same year).
 Many of the fine wines particularly those of Bordeaux and Burgundy have become prohibitively expensive for an individual to buy but a wine tasting will allow an individual to taste, appreciate and learn about wine.
 Some branches have wine cellars of such fame that there are waiting lists of people who wish to join.

 You really enjoy wine and food, right?
 You partake of the wonders and revelations of world traveling, n'est pas?
 Well, then, get thee to an IWFS Festival!
 One of the fine perquisites of membership in the International Wine & Food Society is the eligibility to join others of a similar persuasion, in gorgeous locales around the world - wining, dining, and traveling about.
 Many of us have had memorable experiences over the years, doing exactly that.
 To view a list of upcoming festivals, please click here.